marcglasberg/asyncredux.com/flutter/miscellaneous/metrics.md

 );
 ```

-If you implement the action's `toString()`, you can display more information.
+If you implement method `toString()` of the action, you can display more information.
-For example, suppose a `LoginAction` which has a `username` field:
+For example, suppose a `LoginAction` that has a `username` field:

 ```dart
 class LoginAction extends ReduxAction {